Featured Case Study: Oil & Gas

 $2-Billion, Lump Sum, Turnkey, Joint Venture EPC Contract

-Following a series of delays to the construction and commissioning of a $2-billion LNG production facility, Rhodes was engaged by general counsel for the global joint venture EPC contractors.
+Following a series of delays to the construction and commissioning of a $2-billion LNG production facility, The Rhodes Group was engaged by general counsel for the global joint venture EPC contractors.
 The joint venture had incurred significant cost overruns due to prolongation and acceleration of work, and – despite its efforts to mitigate delay to the owner’s commercial operation and production of LNG – faced the possibility of liquidated damages.
-Rhodes was engaged to assist in the assessment of project delays and disruptions, the submission of a formal request for extension of time (EOT), and the quantification of delay and acceleration related damages.
+The Rhodes Group was engaged to assist in the assessment of project delays and disruptions, the submission of a formal request for extension of time (EOT), and the quantification of delay and acceleration related damages.

 At the time of construction the project was the largest capital development in a remote and undeveloped location in Southeast Asia.
 The joint venture’s scope of work included the grassroots construction of a two-train LNG plant, as well as the development of extensive infrastructure: LNG storage, utility support systems, housing and administrative facilities, and marine facilities.
 In support of the owner’s commitment to regional growth and development and per contract requirements, the joint venture heavily utilized local labor and subcontractors, which at times presented challenges during construction.

-Rhodes’ schedule analysis identified over 200 days of excusable delay as a result of the following:
+The Rhodes Group’s schedule analysis identified over 200 days of excusable delay as a result of the following:

 - Differing site conditions